ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/OpenDM1.png)

-Go back to the Welcome screen, select your folder (2nd from the top with the person image in the folder) and then click on your data module.
+1. Go back to the Welcome screen, select your folder (2nd from the top with the person image in the folder)

+1. Select your data module.

 ![](cmedia/OpenDM2.png)